rpep/rpep.github.io/content/posts/10-years-of-python.md

 * TensorFlow, PyTorch, and JAX all use lazy evaluation and static/dynamic graph compilation to shift real work onto highly optimized backends.
 * Cython, PyBind11, and increasingly Rust via PyO3 allow developers to write performance-critical components outside Python and expose them cleanly to the high-level API.
 * Dask and Ray provide distributed or parallel abstractions without requiring users to change how they write Python.
+* Libraries as a result are getting faster and in some cases have inspired more performant alternatives - for e.g. in the case of Pandas and Polars.

-As a result, the libraries have just got better and better in both functionality and performance terms.
-Python is now just part of the furniture in these areas.
+As a result, the library ecosystem in the language has just got better and better in both functionality and performance terms.
+Python is now just part of the furniture.

 # ... but great for glue code, less so for other things